 Little wonder, perhaps.
 Emily Warren had, like so many other girls, become a prostitute at the age of 12.

 Hayes dressed her girls in French silks and lace and promised they would ‘satisfy all fantasies, caprices, and extravagances of the male visitor, carrying out their every wish’.

 Masquerade parties were a popular cover for anonymous sexual encounters.
 Among the most sought-after of these risque gatherings were those held by one Mrs. Cornley, reputedly a lover of Casanova; they were held in a grand house or ‘fairy palace’ in Soho Square.
 The parties were honeypots for prostitutes and pimps and saw peers of the realm mix with streetwalkers.

 Inspired by the explorer-of-the-day James Cook‘s accounts of Tahitian erotic rituals, Charlotte Hayes organised a tableau in which ’12 beautiful nymphs, unsullied and untainted’.
 These nymphs were to be publicly deflowered by 12 young men as in ‘the celebrated rites of Venus’.
 Her disreputable business earned Hayes, a teenage prostitute herself, a fortune of £20,000 – a sum a working man would have to work 500 years to earn.

 The Harris’ List

-The dawn of the Victorian age and new attitudes to morality meant that prostitution gradually went underground.
+The dawn of the Victorian age and new attitudes to morality meant that prostitution gradually went underground but it did not go away.
 Streetwalking was made an imprisonable offence in the 1820s.
 For the whores, harlots, pimps, and courtesans of Georgian London, the party was over but their abuse was not.
-Sex work is still illegal in the UK.

 Prostitution and Eighteenth-Century Culture: Sex, Commerce, and Morality, edited by Ann Lewis, Markman Ellis